amiaopensource/vrecord/README.md

 Vrecord is open-source software for capturing a video signal and turning it into a digital file.
 Its purpose is to make videotape digitization or transfer easier.
 Vrecord can capture analog and digital signals through a variety of inputs and can create digital video files in a variety of formats and codecs.
 Vrecord has been designed with needs of audiovisual archivists in mind.

-Vrecord uses AMIA Open Source’s [ffmpegdecklink](https://github.com/amiaopensource/homebrew-amiaos/blob/master/ffmpegdecklink.rb) to do its dirty work.
+Vrecord uses MediaArea’s [ffmpeg-ma](https://github.com/MediaArea/homebrew-mediaarea/blob/master/ffmpeg-ma.rb) to do its dirty work.
 Other dependencies are: cowsay, [decklinksdk](https://github.com/amiaopensource/homebrew-amiaos/blob/master/decklinksdk.rb), [gtkdialog](https://github.com/amiaopensource/homebrew-amiaos/blob/master/gtkdialog.rb), freetype, sdl and xmlstarlet.
 Optional dependencies are: deckcontrol, gnuplot, mediaconch, mkvtoolnix, mpv and qcli.

 Currently vrecord supports macOS or Linux, and Blackmagic Design capture cards with the Blackmagic driver installed or AVFoundation for DV capture on macOS.
 Some notes on [needed hardware](Resources/Documentation/hardware.md) are provided.